Sixth Grade Curriculum Overview

 - Make connections and identify patterns within and across cultures

-- Archaeology, stolen artifacts, and repatriation
+- Archaeology, stolen artifacts and repatriation

-- Rise and Fall of Rome
+- Rise and fall of Ancient Rome

 - The Byzantine Empire

-- The Holocaust and Human Behavior
+- The Holocaust and human behavior

-With inquiry at its core, the science curriculum aims to guide students to collaboratively and independently investigate issues through observation, research and experimentation.
+With inquiry at its core, the 6th grade science curriculum aims to guide students to collaboratively and independently investigate issues through observation, research and experimentation.
 As students investigate real examples of science applications they discover the dependencies and tensions between ethics, culture, economics, and environment.

 - Understand and explain scientific concepts

-- Use structured processes to solve
+- Use structured processes to solve problems, gather information and draw conclusions

 - Record observations and thought processes, measure with accuracy, and communicate with relevance, meaning and insight